drorseltzer/doubleuc/readme.md

 ## Event Listeners
 Will trigger methods when target selector match with event type - *persistence also after re-rendering*

-`target`: valid html selector.
+ - `target`: valid html selector.

-`event`: any event name.
+ - `event`: any event name.

-`methods`: array of methods names to call when triggered.
+ - `methods`: array of methods names to call when triggered.

+Another alternative is to use [HTML Template Event Listener](https://github.com/drorseltzer/doubleuc#html-template-event-listener).

 ## Lifecycle Hooks
  - `connected` - invoked each time the component is injected into the dom.